Contract testing with the OSS Pact framework and PactFlow is often compared to tools like Postman, Insomnia and other REST API testing tools.

 It is possible to do a pseudo contract-test using Postman, by making assumptions about the consumer code base and how it makes API calls, storing those requests as Postman collections specific to that consumer and making the provider test against that collection as part of its CI process.
 But any tool that is not tied to the actual implementation (code) will not have the same value proposition that something like Pact can guarantee.

-Because it does not have access to the code, the test author will have to manually setup expectations that will likely both drift from implementation over time and have broader expectations on a provider.
+Because Postman does not have access to the code, the test author will have to manually setup expectations that will likely both drift from implementation over time and have broader expectations on a provider.
 For example, you won't be able to say which specific fields you are interested in with any degree of confidence.
 If the consumer code changes how it interacts with the API Provider, the Postman suite would need to be manually updated or risk devolving into a false representation of the real consumer.

 Postman favours E2E functional tests, whereas Pact is a contract-testing tool.